-In response to demand there will be monthly Taize Space for God on Thursdays services taking place on the 3rd Thursday in Jan, Feb and March - the dates can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017
+In response to demand there will be monthly Space for God on Thursdays - the dates until the 2017 Summer Break can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017

 In our busy lives it can sometimes be difficult to make Space for God.

-Why not join us for one of our new Thursday evening Space for God services from 7pm to 7.30 pm starting on Thursday 14th January 2016 - and on Thursday 19th January in 2017.
+Why not join us for one of our monthly Thursday evening Space for God services from 7pm to 7.30 pm.

 We learn to reflect quietly on a series of events of our Lord's earthly and Risen Life, with the aid of short bible readings.
 The time of reflection is accompanied by prayer for our Church and Parish, including those who are sick or in times of especial need.